roxnlopez/php-crud/README.md

 	?>
 	```

 1. We'll get to the model file in just a bit.
 For now, though, we need build out that `action=index` we put in query params earlier.
+Place it inside your `php` tag in `cars.php`.

 	```php
 	if($_GET['action'] == 'index') {